 The USDOJ’s indictment of Tyson indictment identifies several players by name and initial.
 Demolition contractor Michael Riley is MR. East Cleveland’s chief of staff Michael Smedley is MS. Cleveland Heights Mayor Cheryl Stephens is CS.
 Trapp Concrete & Masonry contractor Charles Trapp is CT.
 Drain Guru owner Jason Strzala is JS.
 The two contractors only appear to be named for the work they performed.

 Tyson joined Rokakis and Frangos as a “pick” of Stephens who saw the Case Western Reserve University (CWRU) law school graduate as highly-qualified for the job of project .
-She and Dennis Roberts, who’d come through the county’s ranks as an-ex-Commissoner Peter Lawson Jones appointee, were the agency’s visible “black faces.”
+She and Dennis Roberts, who’d come through the county’s ranks as an-ex-Commissoner Peter Lawson Jones appointee, were the agency’s visible “American Negro faces.”

 In 2016 Stephens helped Tyson write the business plan for CLRB Services as an offshoot of the Rokakis and Frangos-led landbank to handle asbestos remediation using government funds to compete with small business contractors.
 Tyson’s landbank offshoot picked up the bulk of the remediation work despite complaints of unfair competition from a local government insider.

 The indictment outlines a 2013 scheme where Tyson used his job as a county landbank project specialist to get Riley demolition work in exchange for $6700 in free home repairs at 1210 Castleton Road in Cleveland Heights.